hkarakose/gs-maven-android/README.md

+This guide walks you through using Maven to build a simple Android project.

 What you'll build
 -----------------

-This guide walks you through using Maven to build a simple Android project.
+You'll create a simple Android application that gives you the time of day, and then build it with Maven.

 What you'll need
 ----------------